H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Azure CLI/Enumeration.md

  - az vm show --resource-group GROUP --name VM_NAME (Return general information about a VM)

- - az account get-access-token (Gives the access (refresh) token of the account.)
+ - az account get-access-token (Gives the access token of the account.)